 While chemotherapy drugs are non-specific, newly developed drugs can target cancer cells without affecting healthy cells.
 These new, specific drugs are most often used in cases of advanced NSCLC, sometimes along with chemotherapy.

-The targeted drugs currently available attack a protein that grows on the surface of cancer cells.
+The targeted drugs currently available, such as bevacizumab (Avastin), erlotinib (Tarceva), and ramucirumab (Cyramza), attack a protein that grows on the surface of cancer cells.
 This protein helps the cells to grow and divide.
 The drugs interrupt this process and slow the growth of tumors.

 Photodynamic therapy may be used when NSCLC is still in the very early stages.
 This therapy involves injecting a drug that specifically accumulates in cancer cells.
 After enough of the drug has settled into cancer cells, a scope with a light is inserted into the lungs.
 The light activates the drug, which then goes to work killing the cancer cells.

-This type of therapy is most successful in treating cancer that has not spread outside of the lungs.
+This type of therapy is most successful in treating cancer that hasn’t spread outside of the lungs.
 It can also help to improve breathing in patients whose airways are blocked by tumors.

 Clinical trials may be an option for patients in the later stages of NSCLC with poor outlooks for survival.
 Clinical trials study the effectiveness and safety of new treatment techniques and drugs.
-These developing treatments carry serious risks, so healthy patients with a good chance of being treated in other ways aren’t allowed to take part.
+These developing treatments can carry serious risks, so healthy patients with a good chance of being treated in other ways are usually not allowed to take part.